 These Low-Cost Carriers are exciting companies to work for.
-Don’t let the low cost model fool you, they have happy employees who love their flight attendant jobs.
+But don’t let the low-cost model fool you.
+They have happy employees who love their flight attendant jobs.

 Don’t let the name Ultra Low-Cost Carrier scare you.
-These are some great airlines to work for because of their culture and the pay is competitive.
-The Ultra Low-Cost Carriers take the low-cost model a step further than the other airlines.
+These are some great airlines to work for because of their culture, and the pay is competitive.
+However, the Ultra Low-Cost Carriers take the low-cost model a step further than the other airlines.

 Frontier – HIRING